FUSE training is the first such ultrasonic engineering programme in the world.

 The other 10 – 15 team members are drawn from other FUSE cohorts, MIU / CUE PhD students and postdoctoral researchers, with competitive student selection.
 Each multi-year VIP is co-created by academics, students and external partners, with the 3 projects covering different end-uses.

-A FUSE student may gain either a PhD or an EngD.
+A FUSE student will gain a PhD (or in some cases an EngD).
 A PhD involves a single project, or a set of projects following a single pathway.
 PhD students work in either university, or between them, and may spend periods of several weeks with external partners.
-An EngD may involve a set of projects within a single area, or a portfolio of short projects in a broader area.
-EngD students spend, typically, 50 – 75% of their time with an external partner.

-Every PhD or EngD has at least one external partner, drawn from the total of more than 30 already committed to FUSE and from others who will join the community.
+Every doctoral project has at least one external partner, drawn from the total of more than 30 already committed to FUSE and from others who will join the community.

 Each external partner contributes to the creation of the research topic and provides on-going mentoring and supervision.